 Some teachers may not admit it but there are valuable life lessons and learning that students get from playing video games.
 One reason why the younger generation is so proficient at gadgets and electronics is that they spend hours playing and operating computers and gaming consoles.
 Early on, they’ve established an intuitive understanding of computers.
 So that why not integrate that into the classroom?

 Typing skills will become less tedious and boring if it is taught in a game format.
 A virtual scavenger hunt will teach students the importance of working together to achieve a common goal as well as figuring out small clues to solve a puzzle.

 Different students learn differently.
 They require a different teaching style in order to absorb the material.
 Differentiated instruction didn’t come into existence until the different learning methods became popular.
 It revolves around ensuring that students are given the necessary tools, skills, information, and guidance that they need in order to meet the learning goals.

 Educational technology has helped make differentiated instructions more efficient in the classroom.
 Software, apps, and websites like cheetahpapers.com/essay are now available that are designed to help students with their specific learning needs.

 Getting student feedback

 Being able to see and listen to student feedback is a great way to better hone the teaching style of teachers in the classroom.
 Gathering this important information wasn’t a priority back then because the task required a lot of time and effort.
-But through technology, it’s a lot easier to receive student feedback.
+But through technology, it’s a lot easier to receive student feedback & also post site.
 Teachers can now better address problems and confusion as they come up.